visual-layer/visuallayer/README.md

 ```

 ## Usage
-To start using `vl-datasets`, you can import the clean version of the dataset with:
+To start using `vl-datasets`, import the clean version of the dataset with:

 ```python
 from vl_datasets import CleanFood101